MadnessLabs/FireEnjin/README.md

 This command runs all migrations and stores results in Firestore.

+**new**

+This command will walk you through setting up a new project.

 **seed**

 This command allows you to deploy seeds from your project to Firestore.